 We’re grateful to be close to so much outdoor goodness in the Oakland Hills!
 With all the open space parks nearby, it’s difficult to figure out where Joaquin Miller Park ends and Reinhardt Redwood Regional Park begins.
-The easiest way to get into Joaquin Miller is to park on Joaquin Miller Road, directly in front of The Cascade Fountains.
-You’ll definitely see the stairs (pictured below) from the street.
+This post focuses on Joaquin Miller Park, but you might find yourself in Redwood if you take a wrong turn.

 The highlights of Joaquin Miller Park

-- Stellar views: not just from the top of the stairs, but also on some of the higher trails
+• Stellar views: not just from the top of the stairs, but also on some of the higher trails

-- Lizards and hummingbirds: plentiful lizards to watch and chase
+• Lizards and hummingbirds: plentiful lizards to watch and chase

-- Many flat and wide trails: making hiking more accessible for little legs
+• Many flat and wide trails: making hiking more accessible for little legs

-- Not much poison oak: unique for this area
+• Not much poison oak: unique for this area

-- Shade: easy to find shaded trails and picnic spots like Robin Perry Field
+• Shade: easy to find shaded trails and picnic spots like Robin Perry Field

-- Accessibility: easy to find street parking and get straight into the park
+• Accessibility: easy to find street parking and get straight into the park

-- You can get a Digital Junior Ranger Badge: Find out more here>>
+• You can get a Digital Junior Ranger Badge: Find out more here>>

-The not so pleasant things at Joaquin Miller Park
+The not-so-pleasant things at Joaquin Miller Park

-- Defacement of the park: lots of graffiti through the park
+• Defacement of the park: lots of graffiti through the park

-- Broken glass: on trails and bottom of the Cascade Fountains
+• Broken glass: on trails and bottom of the Cascade Fountains

-- Trash: lots of it, not in trash cans 🙁
+• Trash: lots of it, not in trash cans 🙁

-- Reflection pools: not in operation
+• Reflection pools: not in operation

-- No fences off high speed Joaquin Miller road: can cause anxiety with multiple kids when playing by the lower fountains
+• No fences off high-speed Joaquin Miller road: can cause anxiety with multiple kids when playing by the lower fountains

 Joaquin Miller Playground Features